 As a sought-after speaker, Solis actively shares his vision and experiences through keynotes and presentations at conferences and events worldwide to help organizations understand and embrace the dynamics defining the rise of connected consumerism, social business, and its impact on markets, behavior and culture.

-The Rise of Social Enterprise
+The Rise of Social Business

 Brian Solis has been actively writing about disruptive technology, emerging business models, and new marketing and business since the mid 90s to document the impact on the future of media, commerce, and culture.
 He was also among the original thought leaders working to organize and define the “Social Media” movement to establish a definitive media category.
 In early 2007, he wrote the worldwide hit The Social Media Manifesto, which showed in detail how organizations need to rethink business, marketing and service strategies.